 You’ll either have a degree in social science or be an economist with a strong research background.
 You’ll also need three years’ work experience in social research (five years’ experience for placements shorter than six months).
 You’ll have strong analytical and networking skills, and practical experience of advocacy work and monitoring and evaluation systems.
 Experience in the area of disability and HIV and AIDS is desirable.

 What you’ll be doing

 Most placements focus on planning, designing and conducting research and reporting.
 While carrying out field research yourself is not usually an important part of your role, you are likely to manage and train local research assistants.

-Our partners need experienced professionals to plan and conduct research to support existing advocacy work or strengthen their capacity to support the rights of minorities such as people with disabilities or those living with HIV and AIDS.
+Often, your research will be used to support existing advocacy work or strengthen your employer’s capacity to support the rights of minorities, such as people with disabilities or HIV and AIDS.

-You could be working in countries like India, Guyana or Mongolia
+You could be working in countries such as India, Indonesia or Mongolia.